Skip to main content

 Battery recall residual · Cold-weather range loss

-NHTSA recalls 21V-560 (2017–2019 Bolt EV) and 21V-650 (2020–2022 Bolt EV plus 2022 Bolt EUV) cover the LG-cell battery fire risk.
-New York filers cluster around three ongoing issues: cold-weather range loss compounded by the GM-required charge-limit firmware on un-replaced battery packs, post-replacement defects (range loss, charging faults) that fall outside the recall remedy, and DC fast-charging issues in the Adirondack and North Country corridors.
+NHTSA recall 21V-650 (2020–2022 Bolt EV plus 2022 Bolt EUV) and the 2023 Bolt EV/EUV final production year carry residual LG-cell battery fire and capacity-loss issues.
+The earlier 21V-560 recall (2017–2019 Bolt EV) covers the same defect but those vehicles sit outside the state lemon law window — federal Magnuson-Moss claims may still apply.
+New York filers on the in-window 2021–2023 production cluster around three ongoing issues: cold-weather range loss compounded by the GM-required charge-limit firmware on un-replaced battery packs, post-replacement defects (range loss, charging faults) that fall outside the recall remedy, and DC fast-charging issues in the Adirondack and North Country corridors.
 NY's lemon law accepts all three under the §198-a(d) four-attempt or 30-day pattern.

 Defect classes: battery, BMS, charging, cold-weather range